COMMUNITY OUTREACH

 [ MAP ]

-The Motorist Assistance Program indirectly affects every Houston motorist.
-Being stranded alongside a freeway can be a frightening and potentially dangerous experience.
-However, the sight of a MAP patrol vehicle pulling up behind is a welcoming and comforting sight.
+The Motorist Assistance Program (MAP) has a significant impact on every Houston motorist, providing crucial support during times of distress.
+Being stranded on a freeway can be a daunting and potentially hazardous situation, but the arrival of a MAP patrol vehicle brings a sense of relief and reassurance.